The Best Sports Betting Movies

 A bowl of popcorn on a coffee table with a movie on the TV screen in the background.

-Lay The Favorite is an irreverent Sin City comedy based on the memoirs of Beth Raymer, a failing exotic dancer who moves to Las Vegas and meets a professional sports bettor Dink, who initiates her into the ways of gambling.
+Lay The Favorite is a Sin City comedy with an irreverent tone based on the memoirs of Beth Raymer, a failing exotic dancer who moves to Las Vegas and meets a professional sports bettor named Dink, who shows her the ways of gambling.

 Silver Linings Playbook (2012)

 What would a list of movie recommendations be without some drama and romance?
-While betting and romance are often thought of as different arenas, Silver Linings Playbook manages to merge the two in this Oscar-winning film.
+While betting and romance are certainly different arenas, Silver Linings Playbook manages to merge the two in this Oscar-winning film.

-The story unfolds in sports-obsessed Philadelphia and revolves around Pat, played by Bradley Cooper, and Tiffany, played by Jennifer Lawrence.
-Though it’s not entirely based on sports, one of the side stories is about Pat’s father, played brilliantly by Robert De Niro.
-Pat is an avid bettor and hardcore Philadelphia Eagles fan who even places a wager on the outcome of his son’s dance contest, however unlikely it may seem.
+The story is based in sports-obsessed Philadelphia, and revolves around Pat, played by Bradley Cooper, and Tiffany (Jennifer Lawrence.)
+Though it’s not entirely based on sports, one of the side stories comes in the form of Pat’s father, played brilliantly by Robert De Niro.
+Pat is an avid bettor and hardcore Philadelphia Eagles fan, who even places a wager on the outcome of his son’s dance contest, however unlikely it may seem.

 So if not everyone in your household shares your passion for sport but you’re looking for something you can all enjoy, this is a great pick!